 |x||Comparability percentage||x||Appropriate population proportion|

-The UK government provides other grants outside of the block grant.
-These grants are for less predictable demand driven spending.
-Changes in these grants are negotiated by the UK Government and devolved administrations; the Barnett formula is not used to determine their change.
+The UK Government provides other grants outside of the block grant.
+These grants are often for less predictable demand driven spending.
+The UK Government and devolved administrations negotiate these grants.
+The Barnett formula does not determine their change.